CrisperDarkling/Dr_Jordan_Peterson/README.md

 ## Versioning

-The code was written on Cloud9 and version-controlled using github.
+The code was written on Cloud9 and version-controlled using github https://github.com/CrisperDarkling/Dr_Jordan_Peterson

 ## Project Management